Access control

 Function-centric teams organize access by role.
 Each team represents a function within the studio and has limited, role-appropriate permissions across all resources.
 This is the most common pattern.

 • Admin team with full permissions across all titles and resources.
-Keep this small, typically just studio leads and infrastructure engineers.
+Keep this team small.
+Studio leads and infrastructure engineers are a good fit.

 • Development team with View and Edit on all instances, Deploy on dev and QA, and no Scale or Delete on production.
 Developers can do their work without risking production stability.